メインコンテンツまでスキップ

 • Try running gdalinfo to get more information.

-• Make sure your MBTiles file conforms the MBTiles specification.
+• Make sure your MBTiles file conforms to the MBTiles specification.

 • Check that the file has only been zipped once.